acri2018/acri2018.github.io/venue.md

 The Conference will take place at the Villa del Grumello (Como, ITALY), within the [Como Lake School of Advanced Studies](http://lakecomoschool.org/), see http://www.villadelgrumello.it.

-Villa del Grumello is looking the first basin of Como Lake.
+Villa del Grumello overlooks the first basin of Como Lake.
 It is framed by century-old trees and enchants its visitors with its delicate atmospheres and its harmonious setting.
 Driving force of the development of the Lariano area, Villa del Grumello is a reference point for culture, science and the